emacs18/elpa-packages/el-search-readme.txt

 - Port this package to non Emacs Lisp modes?
 How?
 Would it already suffice using only syntax tables, sexp scanning and font-lock?

-- Replace: pause and warn when replacement might be wrong (ambiguous reader syntaxes; lost comments, comments that can't non-ambiguously be assigned to rewritten code)

 - There could be something much better than pp to format the replacement, or pp should be improved.